Shapiro Silverberg Foundation

 How does Shapiro Silverberg Foundation spend its money?

 Shapiro Silverberg Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Shapiro Silverberg Foundation tax-deductible?